rachwo/Flow-pipeline/README.md

 This is a pipeline for merging, normalizing, transforming and visualizing flow cytometry data in R. This pipeline allows you to merge and normalize flow cytometry data collected across different acquisition timepoints.

-The input is csv files which are exported in **scale value** from FlowJo software.
+The input is csv files (gated on Viable cells) which are exported in **scale value** from FlowJo software.
 The output is normalized and transformed matrices for each flow cytometry channel, as well as UMAP plots.